Kelly Armstrong: 2020

-Armstrong ran for reelection and won on November 3, with 68.96% of the vote.
+Armstrong was reelected with 68.96% of the vote.

 2022

-Armstrong won reelection on November 8, receiving 62.2% of the vote.
+Armstrong was reelected with 62.2% of the vote.

 Tenure

 Armstrong was one of a coalition of seven Republicans who did not support their colleagues' efforts to challenge the results of the 2020 presidential election on January 6, 2021.
 These seven signed a letter that, while giving credence to election fraud allegations made by President Donald Trump, said Congress did not have the authority to influence the election's outcome.